jpgsantos/Subcellular_workflow/Docs/Files.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This file contains the SBtab in .mat format.
-It is generated after the run of the matlab part of the workflow if :ref:`import<stg.import>` is chosen in settings
+It is generated after the run of the MATLAB part of the workflow if :ref:`import<stg.import>` is chosen in settings.

   .. _sbtab.tsv: